 The other day I was watching a YouTube video and I came across this video by Always called #LikeAGirl.
 If you haven’t seen it click here.
 I usually skip the random advertisements on YouTube after 5 seconds, but this particular video caught my attention.

 After watching the video it made me think.
-As a woman it made me think.
-As a woman in science it made me think again.
-Back in February I shared my reflection about being an African-American woman in science.
+As a black woman it made me think.
+As a woman in STEM it made me think again.
+Back in February I shared my reflection about being an black woman in STEM.

-My goal for Mademoiselle Scientist is to share my journey and empower women in STEM.
-I cannot count how many times that many people, both men and women have told me that I could not do something because I am a woman or because I am African-American.
+My goal for Mademoiselle Scientist is to share my journey and share resources to help minorities and women in STEM.
+I cannot count how many times both men and women have told me that I could not do something because I am a woman or because I am black.
 I know most of us shared a similar experience.
 As women we have to make it a priority to empower other women, especially girls interested in STEM because there are many girls that have never met a woman in a STEM career before.
 We have to change that.
-We have to mentor girls and teach them about STEM.
+If we mentor and expose STEM to girls, then we can increase the number of women in STEM.
 Here are some of my 5 Tips for Women in Science.

 Now that you have an idea about why I started Mademoiselle Scientist let’s go back to the video.
-The first question in video asks: What does it mean to do something “Like A Girl”?: When thinking about the answer to this question I think about the things that I am doing now.
+The first question in video asks: What does it mean to do something “Like A Girl”?: This makes me think about the things that I am doing now.
 Being “like a girl” is being yourself.
 Whenever I do anything I want to make sure I am representing myself in a positive light and work the smartest way possible.
 Working hard is fine, but working smart is better.
-So my short answer to this question is: being true to myself and being me no matter what others will think.
+So my short answer to this question is: being true to myself and being ME no matter what others will think.
 This is what it means to be “like a girl”.
 Whenever you are doing your best you are doing it “like a girl” because you are a girl!

 A girl can do anything.
 A woman can do anything.
 When did the statement, “Like A Girl” become an insult?
 I am proud to be a woman and I know the Mademoiselle Scientists reading my blog are proud to be women too!
 We have to come together as women to teach girls that it is awesome to be a girl.
 It is awesome to be a woman.
 It is awesome to be a scientist, technologist, engineer or mathematician.
 Girls/women can do anything!
 You can do anything!